 The provision of info-communication services in Singapore is regulated under the Telecommunications Act.
-The Info-Communications Development Authority of Singapore (IDA) is the regulatory authority and has powers to establish standards, codes and regulations to be observed by operators of info-communication systems and services and to regulate the conduct of licensees.
+The Infocomm Media Development Authority of Singapore (IMDA) is the regulatory authority and has powers to establish standards, codes and regulations to be observed by operators of info-communication systems and services and to regulate the conduct of licensees.

-Our info-communications services are operated under Facilities-Based Operator, Services-Based Operator, and Class licences issued by the IDA.
-M1 also has regulatory obligations under the Telecom Competition Code, which contains provisions relating to the IDA’s Quality of Service (QoS) standards, duties to end-customers, and sector-specific competition rules.
+Our info-communications services are operated under Facilities-Based Operator, Services-Based Operator, and Class licences issued by the IMDA.
+M1 also has regulatory obligations under the Telecom Competition Code, which contains provisions relating to the IMDA’s Quality of Service (QoS) standards, duties to end-customers, and sector-specific competition rules.

-Further information on the regulatory environment for the provision telecommunications services and content can be found on the IDA website and the MDA website.
+Further information on the regulatory environment for the provision of telecommunications services and content can be found on the IMDA website.